‘It’s an emptiness for all of us’: Friends remember Sergio Escalera

 That’s how loved ones describe Sergio Escalera, the man we told you was killed Tuesday while tree trimming.
-We talked to his close friend to share more about him and his work in the community.
+KSN News talked to his close friend to share more about him and his work in the community.

 Family say Escalera led the choir at St. Margaret Mary Catholic Church.
 They say words can’t express the love he had inside of him, a love that was also felt by many others.